denko-rb/mruby-denko/README.md

 7. Each time you edit `main/storage/main.rb`, you must build and flash again.
 Subsequent builds are faster thanks to caching.

-8. Run `idf.py clean` to reset the build and rebuild from scratch.
+8. Run `idf.py clean fullclean build` to rebuild from scratch.
-    **Note:** Be sure to **do this when switching between project folders for different chips**.
-They share a single mruby folder.
+    - **Note:** Be sure to **do this when switching between project folders for different chips**.
+Git submodules are shared between them all (to avoid managing multiple clones), and some build files, which are incompatible between chips, get written there.

 ## Examples
 Here is the "Hello World" equivalent for microcontrollers.
 More examples [here](examples).